netceteragroup/react-message-source/README.md

 # API
 ## `Provider`
-A `<Proivider />` component which purpose is to provide the translations down the component tree.
+A `<Provider />` component which purpose is to provide the translations down the component tree.

 ##### `value: { [key: string]: string }`
 Sets the current translations.